sympy/sympy/doc/src/tutorial/assumptions.rst

 There are several stages in the implementation of the assumptions system within a SymPy process that lead up to the evaluation of a single query in the assumptions system.
-Breifly these are:
+Briefly these are:

 1. At import time the assumptions rules defined in ``sympy/core/assumptions.py`` are processed into a canonical form ready for efficiently applying the implication rules.
-This happens once when sympy is imported before even the :class:`~.Basic` class is defined.
+This happens once when SymPy is imported before even the :class:`~.Basic` class is defined.

 2. The ``ManagedProperties`` metaclass is defined which is the metaclass for